1966 Aston Martin DB6 Mk1 Vantage - Manual

 For larger vehicles such as vans, transporters etc. please contact EM Rogers on +44 (0)1604 755511 for a quote.

-If you cannot collect, or do not let us know transport arrangements before noon on 24th February, we will send the car to EM Rogers on your behalf.
+If you cannot collect, or do not let us know transport arrangements before 9am on 25th August, we will send the car to EM Rogers on your behalf.

 A classic car or motorcycle is a source of great pride and enjoyment but, whether your car or motorcycle is in storage or on the road, you’ll need a specialist insurance policy.
 We have partnered with Howden Insurance a leading insurance brokers with a team dedicated to classic cars and motorcycles.
 They cover a vast array of classic and vintage models and only work with insurers who provide a great service and share our passion for the classic motor industry.